 McCarthy added that Meyer needed to “put to rest” claims that Haystack was trying to help residents of Boston by making parking easier and admit that it’s all about business.

-City Councillor Matt O’Malley, who also attended the hearing, said he welcomes innovation, but he just can’t “fathom” how this would work.
+City Councilor Matt O’Malley, who also attended the hearing, said he welcomes innovation, but he just can’t “fathom” how this would work.
 He then “urged” Meyer to suspend services in Boston.

 “This [app] isn’t out of the goodness of your heart…it’s to generate money, and that is what causes great concern,” he said.